DhruvShrimali/SimpleRayTracer/README.md

 ## V1
 This tracer only checks if light rays are intersecting with spheres.
-IT initially only has bool colours true and false representing white and black.
+It initially only has bool colours true and false representing white and black.
-The intersection logic was made using the figure given below:
+The intersection logic was made using the figure given below:<br>
 ![Ray-Sphere intersection geometric solution](https://www.scratchapixel.com/images/ray-simple-shapes/raysphereisect1.png?)

 How to run: